HARI45SH/TRINIT_FOUR-ELEMENTS_ML/README.md

 LANGUAGE USED : PYTHON
 DESCRIPTION:
       We made a novel ensemble model to detect the damages(D00: Longitudinal Crack, D10: Transverse Crack, D20: Alligator Crack, D40: Potholes in the roads ) in the roads to make road transport a safe and viable transport.
-      Our ensemble model is faster and efficient.
+      Our ensemble model is faster and efficient making it user friendly.

 DEMO VIDEO PRESENTATION : https://drive.google.com/file/d/1E3gJx8O_dZfcR25OILL8ORkCnlYK_-vO/view?usp=sharing